KirianaBrown/react-goal-tracker/README.md

 Don't worry about logging in or creating an account, this app will keep a track of your goals for you.

-## Technolgy

-- Using ReactJS as the front-end framework, generated using create-react-app and implementing styles thanks to the popular 3rd party styled-components library.

-- 💅🏼 Styled-Components allows styles to be scoped to the individual component, generating unique classNames for your styles.

 <hr>